gmdjaveed/customer-Loans/README.md

 * Feature 1- Building microservices using Spring Boot
 ```
-  - Build Customer and Loans microservices and run using Intellij and test through postman.
+  - Build Customers and Loans microservices and run using Intellij and test through postman.
 ```
 * Feature 2 - Handle deployment, portability &  scalability of microservices using Docker
 ```
   - Different ways to dockerize the microservice applications.
-  - Customer : Use Dockerfile to build the docker image
+  - Customers : Use Dockerfile to build the docker image
   - Loans : Use Maven plugin 'Buildpacks' to build the docker image.
 This does not required 'Dockerfile'
   - Note: In later Feature versions we will use only 'Google Jib' (applicable only for Java) maven plugin to build docker images.
   - Workspace: